dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 2. **Academic Achievement Validation**: Creating robust infrastructure for degree completion verification and learning outcome assessment
 3. **ELM v3.2 Implementation**: Full compliance with European Learning Model standards for comprehensive academic representation
 4. **Bologna Process Integration**: Seamless alignment with European Higher Education Area frameworks and recognition procedures
-5. **EUHEMC Network Enablement**: Facilitating European academic mobility through standardised, verifiable credentials
+5. **EUHED Network Enablement**: Facilitating European academic mobility through standardised, verifiable credentials
 6. **Quality Assurance Excellence**: Implementing rigorous validation procedures that maintain academic integrity whilst enabling digital innovation

 This comprehensive framework not only serves the immediate needs of European graduates like Maria García but also establishes the foundation for a truly integrated European Higher Education Area where digital credentials enable seamless academic progression, professional recognition, and lifelong learning opportunities across all Member States.

-The journey from Educational ID verification through academic achievement validation to EUHEMC diploma issuance represents more than a technical accomplishment—it embodies the European commitment to educational excellence, academic mobility, and the digital transformation of higher education that will define the future of European academic cooperation.
+The journey from Educational ID verification through academic achievement validation to EUHED diploma issuance represents more than a technical accomplishment—it embodies the European commitment to educational excellence, academic mobility, and the digital transformation of higher education that will define the future of European academic cooperation.

----

-**Document Version**: 1.0
-**Last Updated**: June 2025
-**Next Review**: December 2025
-**Compliance Status**: ELM v3.2 Compliant, Bologna Process Aligned, EBSI Integrated